FORAYS

 During foray:

-- Do not begin foraging until the Foray leader has initiated the event
+- Do not begin foraging until the Foray leader has initiated the event, this is a group event

 - Respect property regulations as identified by the foray leader